-Looking for vertigo & vestibular rehabilitation in Richmond, BC?
+Looking for vertigo & vestibular rehabilitation in Richmond Steveston, BC?

-If you suffer from vertigo, our experienced team at Richmond Steveston Physiotherapy and Sports Injury Clinic can help.
+If you suffer from vertigo, our experienced team at Richmond Steveston Physiotherapy & Sports Injury Clinic can help.
 We specialize in treating positional vertigo and vestibulopathies.
-Give us a call or get in touch through our contact form to book an appointment today.
+Give us a call or book an appointment online now.